ngaggion/ChronoRoot/README.md

 ## Installation:

+THIS VERSION IS NO LONGER MAINTAINED, FIND THE LATEST APPLICATION HERE: https://github.com/ngaggion/ChronoRootTool

 ### Docker:

 Initial Docker support, for plant root segmentation only, as Docker does not provide a way to use openCV windows for RoI selection.\